Skatteetaten/aurora-gradle-plugin/README.md

 ### Spring Cloud Contract
-The Aurora plugin will react to spring cloud contract plugin and add dependencies from the bom as well as configure the correct packe with base class and test framework.
+The Aurora plugin will react to spring cloud contract plugin and add dependencies from the bom as well as configure the correct packet with base class and test framework.

+It will also create a proper stubs jar file with the contracts in the.
+The dependencies added are wiremock and verifyer

 ### Versions plugin from ben-manes
 This plugin is configured to ignore snapshots, releases, miletones aso.
 The report will be generated in json.